jessepollak/blog/_posts/2012-07-17-a-developers-framework-for-ux-design.md

 Now, create a spreadsheet with all the features on the y-axis.
 On the x-axis, put columns for your primary personas, one column for "tech effort," and one column for "feature status."

 Next, weight your personas by importance.
-For instance, if you think one persona is 3/2 more important than the other, make it worth 3 points and the other worth 2.
+For instance, if you think one persona is 3/2 more valuable to your service than the other, make it worth 3 points and the other worth 2.

-For each feature, go through and rate each feature, for each persona:
+For each feature, go through and rate it's importance, for each persona:

 - 2 -> love the feature
 - 1 -> like and expect the feature
 - 0 -> no feeling
 - -1 -> hate the feature

 Now, add up the total, weighted, points for each feature and sort by number of points.
 From here, with the additional data on tech effort, you can go through and group the features into 4 categories:

 - "Must have"
 - "Should have"
 - "Nice to have"
 - "Won't have"

 The entire process may take awhile, but at the end you'll have an ordered list of all the features you need and want to implement.
 Pretty valuable.